 The real game-changer?
 Employee feedback.
-Nearly half (49%) of successful companies used direct input from their teams to prove that wellness programmes aren't just a perk-they're a necessity.
-Engagement surveys, participation tracking, and real-time feedback gave leadership a clear picture of what employees needed and how wellness programmes drive morale, performance, and retention.
-When employees spoke up, HR had the data-and the firepower to turn scepticism into action.
+Nearly half (49%) of successful companies used direct input from their teams to prove that wellness programs aren't just a perk-they're a necessity.
+Engagement surveys, participation tracking, and real-time feedback gave leadership a clear picture of what employees needed and how wellness programs drive morale, performance, and retention.
+When employees spoke up, HR had the data-and the firepower-to turn skepticism into action.